mohamedhafizelhaj/AWS-Serverless-CRUD-Task/README.md

 This README will provide an overview of the system architecture.
 It will breifly describe each component.

+Note: I have used a service that can help locally developing and testing AWS projects.

 - [Components](#components)
   - [API Gateway](#api-gateway)
   - [Lambda functions](#lambda-functions)